hashed-io/proxy-financial-smart-contracts/docs/Tutorials/how to assign roles.md

 4. Once you've logged in, you should see a window like this:

-- All available projects will be displayed here.
+- The previous action will display all available projects here.

 </br>